pupilfirst/pupilfirst/docs/developers/docs/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION`.

-### 2021.4

-- Introduced support for cloudfront CDN.
-See [this guide](https://pupilfirst.com/docs/developers/docs/cloudfront-cdn) for more information.

 ### 2021.3

 - Google's Recaptcha has been introduced to protect public-facing forms from automation.